-The fix is to stop making, buying and using most plastic in the first place, especially single-use plastic like packaging, which makes up 40 percent of all plastic products.
+Effective change will only come when we stop making, buying and using most plastic in the first place, especially single-use plastic like packaging, which makes up 40 percent of all plastic products.
 Around the world about 438 million tons of plastic is produced annually and the U. S. is the largest producer.
 So we have a lot of work to do to move away from plastic.
-And we need to move quickly.
-If nothing changes, by 2030, just seven years from now, the plastics industry will release about 1.3 billion tons of GHG emissions annually -- a roughly 30 percent jump from the current level of about one billion tons.
+If nothing changes, by 2030, just six years from now, the plastics industry will release about 1.3 billion tons of GHG emissions annually -- a roughly 30 percent jump from the current level of about one billion tons.
 This is not sustainable.
-But we have the power to stop and even reverse this speeding locomotive.
+We have the power to reverse this speeding locomotive but will we?
+So far the answer is no. Numerous projections show plastic production increasing, not decreasing, despite all we know about this insidious toxin.

 Here are 10 ways plastic is contributing to climate change.